raychiu99/DSCI551/README.md

 # DSCI551- Project: Firebase Emulsion
 There are two main part of our Firebase Emulsion. **(in the Final-Peoject folder)**

-technology used : flask, mongoDB, HTML, websockets
+technology used : flask, mongoDB, HTML, websockets, JavaScript

 1. RESTful API